-YOUR BRAND - and what does it say about you?
+YOUR BRAND - and what it says about you?
+(PART 1)

 The way you come across to other people is your “Personal Brand”.
 Once, the term “brand” meant only products or companies.

-These days it extends to individuals and now matters greatly by affecting your chances of success at work.
+Nowadays, it extends to individuals and greatly affects your chances of success at work.

-To confirm its importance, check out the torrents of helpful and even more unhelpful advice washing around the internet on how to create or strengthen your brand.
-There are valuable lessons from treating yourself as the equivalent of ME Plc.
-Let’s start with the most fundamental aspect of branding, your name.
+To confirm its importance, check out the torrents of helpful and even more unhelpful advice on how to create or strengthen your brand on the internet.
+See also Part 2 of this current article

 The company has been through a complete makeover at the hands of a design studio.
 It won a pitch to transform the courier so its brand could focus on customer service to reflect its role in the community.
 For some customers, the courier’s arrival is the only time they see another person during the day.
 So, goodbye to Hermes, in which the company had invested much PR capital, in favour of the less characterful Evri.